JakeChrist/LLMMemorySystem/docs/thinking_engine.md

 - **Cue Construction:** Generate retrieval cues from internal state, recent thoughts or emotions.
 - **Memory Retrieval:** Retrieve relevant memories using cue-based similarity and tagging.
 - **Context Reconstruction:** Build a coherent context as the basis for introspective prompting.
 - **LLM Generation:** Send reflective prompts and context to the LLM backend.
+The prompts are issued as a system message so the model replies in the first person instead of addressing the agent as "you".
 The response represents the agent's internal thought.
 - **Memory Update:** Store each introspection as an episodic memory tagged `introspection`.
 Optionally infer semantic or procedural updates.
 - **Triggering:** Support time-based, idle-based and event-based activation.